sp-i-e/sp-i-e/README.md

 I am Hitesh, an experienced programmer and a very inexperienced human.

 ## 💤 What I do
 I am a student studying Computer Engineering in Delhi Technological University.
-I mainly code in C++ but dweleve into other languages if given the chance.
+I mainly code in C++ but delve into other languages if given the chance.

 I am also a web developer and currently i'm learning React.js.